-9.20.1 The Estates Department have delegated authority in regard to the raising of purchase orders in relation to MTC related purchase orders and emergency orders only.
+9.20.1 The Estates Department have delegated authority in regard to the raising of purchase orders in relation to emergency orders only.
 (These can be emergency orders required at any time, but should not be confused with urgent orders).
 All emergency orders must subsequently be confirmed by an official purchase order and clearly marked "Confirmation Order".